Fighting against POLLUTION to Save Environment

 EXAMINATION OF CONVEYANCE SYSTEM FOR WASTE WATER

-Examine the present mode of conveyance up to the outfalls; if it is underground sewer, check for chocking, any cleaning needed - indentify sewer maintenance needs -, if it is open channel see its state, examine if cement lining is required -examine if underground sewer is required.
+Examine the present mode of conveyance up to the outfalls; if it is underground sewer, check for chocking, any cleaning needed - identify sewer maintenance needs.
+If it is an open channel, see its state and examine if cement lining is required.
+Also examine if underground sewer is required.

-Examine if collection by tankers would be economical (advantages, immediate implementation, if industries are located at considerable distance; prohibitive cost of collection avoided).
+Examine if collection by tankers would be economical (advantages: immediate implementation, useful if industries are located at considerable distance; prohibitive cost of collection avoided).

 DETERMINATION OF WASTE MINIMISATION OPPORTUNITIES

-Categories of industries having been identified, production process / technology known, list from UNIDO / UNEP publications relevant to waste minimisation options - Recycle, recovery or reuse options.
-Discuss practicability of options with the entreprenuers.
+Categories of industries having been identified, production process/technology known, list from UNIDO / UNEP publications relevant to waste minimisation options - Recycle, recovery or reuse options.
+Discuss practicability of options with the entrepreneurs.
 Report outcome.

 TREATABILITY STUDIES